Marcelpv96/GSOC-2019-Dronecoria/model/research/README.md

 This folder contains machine learning models implemented by researchers in [TensorFlow](https://tensorflow.org).
 The models are maintained by their respective authors, on [TensorFlow](https://github.com/tensorflow/models/tree/master/research).
-Here on this repository, this models are modifications
+Here on this repository, this models are modifications of the originals adapted to the binary image segmentation of burnt / non burnt areas.

 ## Models